,

 Zamboni Cost

 Zamboni, in ice hockey, is a machine that resurfaces the ice.
-This is so that when the players return to the ice at the start of the next game round, they have a smoother and easier surface to skate on.
+These ice resurfacers are used so that when the players return to the ice at the start of the next game round, they have a smoother and easier surface to skate on.
 This prevents any “jumping” or scraping sensation that players may have on the ice.

 A Zamboni has a driver on top who controls the various functions and drives all over the ice.
 Zamboni cleans the ice after warm-ups and after each round ends.

-Additionally, Zamboni is actually only one brand of ice maker, but it has become such a well-known brand that all ice makers are commonly referred to as Zambonis.
+Additionally, the Zamboni company is just one brand of ice makers, but it has become such a well-known brand that all ice makers are commonly referred to as Zambonis.
+So how much does a Zamboni cost?

 How Much Does A Zamboni Cost?